 The Church of England was deeply implicated in Britain’s colonial expansion and the transatlantic traffic in enslaved Africans.
 The Bishop of London, who lived at Fulham Palace, was one of the Church’s most senior figures, with jurisdiction over the British colonies around the world.

 This exhibition is the culmination of a three-year research project.
-The exhibition, co-curated with spoken word poet Adisa the Verbalizer, worked with 100 participants from the surrounding community to explore the story of resistance of enslaved people through the four major themes: hair, dance (and martial arts), obeah and song.
+The exhibition, co-curated with spoken word poet Adisa the Verbaliser, worked with 100 participants from the surrounding community to explore the story of resistance of enslaved people through the four major themes: hair, dance (and martial arts), Obeah and song.

 The exhibition showcases the work of the community participants and examines the systems of physical and spiritual resistance that ultimately led to the ending of the transatlantic traffic in enslaved people and slavery itself in the British Empire.
 This is set against the backdrop of the historic involvement of the Bishop of London and the Church of England in colonialism and transatlantic slavery.